nerissacooney/ulises.us/_posts/2016-11-08-active-voice.md

 #### CONTENTS

-##### Hannah Black
-Virtual Reading and Conversation <span>December 2016</span>
+December 2, 2016​
+6–7:30PM
+Steffani Jemison​,
+Presentation ​
+and Conversation​ with David Ha rtt

-##### Steffani Jemison
+Steffani ​Jemison ​
-Artist Talk and Conversation <span>December 2, 2016</span>

-##### Mark Beasley
-Reading Room <span>January 2017</span>

-#### CONTRIBUTORS

-HANNAH BLACK presents a selection of recent video works – including *Intensive Care/Hot New Track, Fall of Communism, and My Bodies* – that consider pop vocals as a space to explore violence, power, and pluralism.

-STEFFANI JEMISON presents her 2014 two-channel sound piece, *Same Time*, a reprisal of a speech delivered in 1970 by Black Panther Party founder Huey P. Newton that has been reinterpreted by Brooklyn-based R&B group Sidetrack Boyz as a vocal improvisation.
+presents her 2014 two-channel sound piece, Same Time, a reprisal of a speech delivered in 1970 by Black Panther Party founder Huey P. Newton that has been reinterpreted by Brooklyn-based R&B group Sidetrack Boyz as a vocal improvisation.

+December​ ​
+18, 2016
+4PM​
+Hannah Black​,​
+​ ​
+Reading and Conversation

+Hannah Black presents a selection of recent video works – including Intensive Care/Hot New Track, Fall of Communism, and My Bodies – that consider pop vocals as a space to explore violence, power, and pluralism.

+January 2017
+Mark Beasley​:
+Reading Room​

-MARK BEASLEY presents *Re-Voice*, a curated selection of books and records on the theme of voice.
+Mark Beasley present, Re-Voice, a curated selection of books and records on the theme of voice.
+In January we we host a series of discussions on excerpts ​from Mark's list.
+Pdfs of excerpts will be made available online in mid December.